After receiving an offer

 If you wish to decline your offer, please email firstname.lastname@example.org and quote your student ID number.

 If you have received a conditional offer you will need to provide evidence to show that you meet the conditions of your offer.
-This evidence might be an IELTS for UKVI test report form, or a final transcript from your high school, or a reference letter.
+This evidence might be one of the following:

 Please submit your evidence as soon as it becomes available by uploading it to your applicant portal.
-To sign in, you will need the username and password you created for your application.
+To log in, you will need the username and password you created for your application.

-Students who will require a visa to study in the UK should begin their visa application only once their offer changes from conditional to unconditional.
-You will be notified by email from firstname.lastname@example.org when your offer becomes unconditional.
+If you require a visa to study in the UK you can only begin your visa application once your offer changes from conditional to unconditional.

 An offer becomes unconditional when:

 - you have accepted your offer

 - you have paid your pre-payment (or provided a financial guarantee letter from your sponsor)

 - you have met all the conditions of your offer.